Whiskey Rebellion: Aftermath

-While violent opposition to the whiskey tax ended, political opposition to the tax continued.
+While violent opposition to the whiskey tax ended, opposition to the tax continued.
+Most distillers in nearby Kentucky were found to be all but impossible to tax—in the next six years, over 175 distillers from Kentucky were convicted of violating the tax law.
+Numerous examples of resistance are recorded in court documents and newspaper accounts.
 Opponents of internal taxes rallied around the candidacy of Thomas Jefferson and helped him defeat President John Adams in the election of 1800.
 By 1802, Congress repealed the distilled spirits excise tax and all other internal Federal taxes.
 Until the War of 1812, the Federal government would rely solely on import tariffs for revenue, which quickly grew with the Nation's expanding foreign trade.

 Legacy

 The Washington administration's suppression of the Whiskey Rebellion met with widespread popular approval.
 The episode demonstrated that the new national government had the willingness and ability to suppress violent resistance to its laws.
 It was, therefore, viewed by the Washington administration as a success, a view that has generally been endorsed by historians.
 The Washington administration and its supporters usually failed to mention, however, that the whiskey excise remained difficult to collect, and that many westerners continued to refuse to pay the tax.
 The events contributed to the formation of political parties in the United States, a process already underway.
 The whiskey tax was repealed after Thomas Jefferson's Republican Party came to power in 1801, which opposed the Federalist Party of Hamilton and Washington.

 The Rebellion raised the question of what kinds of protests were permissible under the new Constitution.
 Legal historian Christian G. Fritz argued that there was not yet a consensus about sovereignty in the United States, even after ratification of the Constitution.
 Federalists believed that the government was sovereign because it had been established by the people; radical protest actions were permissible during the American Revolution but were no longer legitimate, in their thinking.
 But the Whiskey Rebels and their defenders believed that the Revolution had established the people as a "collective sovereign", and the people had the collective right to change or challenge the government through extra-constitutional means.

 Historian Steven Boyd argued that the suppression of the Whiskey Rebellion prompted anti-Federalist westerners to finally accept the Constitution and to seek change by voting for Republicans rather than resisting the government.
 Federalists, for their part, came to accept the public's role in governance and no longer challenged the freedom of assembly and the right to petition.
+Historian Carol Berkin argues that the episode, in the long run, strengthened US nationalism because the people appreciated how well Washington handled the rebels without resorting to tyranny.